JaimePolidura/MemDB/libs/googletest/docs/advanced.md

 #### Detecting Test Premature Exit

 Google Test implements the _premature-exit-file_ protocol for test runners to catch any kind of unexpected exits of test programs.
-Upon start_microseconds, Google Test creates the file which will be automatically deleted after all work has been finished.
+Upon start_milliseconds, Google Test creates the file which will be automatically deleted after all work has been finished.
 Then, the test runner can check if this file exists.
 In case the file remains undeleted, the inspected test has exited prematurely.